intelligence-csd-auth-gr/Instance-Based-ZSL/README.md

 ### on-the-fly baseline

 - **NN_baseline proprocess.py** 🠊 Create the appropriate .pickle files per examined input .pickle (batch) where each instance corresponds to one dictionary structure (dictA):
-* dictA: keys -> instanceX, value: dictionary structure (dictX)
+* dictA: keys -> instanceX (e.g. 'instance0'), value: another dictionary structure (dictX)
-* dictX: keys -> investigated labels, value: i) the Manhattan distance (~1.5GB) or ii) the corresponding cosine similarity (~2.3 GB) from the bioBERT embedding of each instance's sentence
+* dictX: keys -> investigated labels (top100 labels e.g. 'Flexural Strength'), value: a list with i) the Manhattan distance (~1.5GB) or ii) the corresponding cosine similarity (~2.3 GB) from the bioBERT embedding of each instance's sentence and the specific label (length of list is equal to  **p** which depends on sentence's length)

 ## Process: